arkanelinux/arkdep/README.md

 arkdep-build.d
 ├── customlinux			# Directory carrying a custom name
 |  ├── overlay			# (Optional) Root filesystem overlay directory, contents are copied to root
-|  ├── base.list		# Plain text file containing list of packages installed by pacstrap, used for installing the base system
+|  ├── boostrap.list		# Plain text file containing list of packages installed by pacstrap, used for installing the base system
 |  ├── package.list		# (Optional) Plain text file containing list of packages installed by pacman in a chroot, used for aditional package installations
 |  ├── type         		# Plain text file, for configs of the Arch type should contain `archlinux`
+|  ├── scripts			# (Optional) Directory for custom scripts
+|     ├── post-bootstrap.sh	# (Optional) Custom bash script which runs after bootstrapping the system
+|     ├── post-install.sh	# (Optional) Custom bash script which runs after system installation is finished
 ```

 ### Building an image